nedkia/Machine-Learning/README.md

 ![image](https://user-images.githubusercontent.com/78882341/205676614-59e5cb9b-2e51-4d9b-a48b-4541d74dac84.png)

-Create one row with the generate name and a random attribute from the attribute list
+Create one row with the generated name and a random attribute from the attribute list.
+This is essentially piecing together the attributes and creating a single "human"

 ![image](https://user-images.githubusercontent.com/78882341/205677223-bd4c6b02-6071-4635-80b1-3db4808f5fc1.png)